solliancenet/microsoft-mysql-developer-guide/artifacts/07-03-AzureBatch/README.md

 ## Review the job status

 - Select the **main_01** task
-- Review the results in the `stdout.txt` file, you should see data, if you do not see data, review the `stderr.txt` and fix any issues
+- Review the results in the `stdout.txt` file, it should contain data, if no data is present, review the `stderr.txt` and fix any issues

 ## Setup Managed Identity (certificate)